mkrause/schematic-js/README.md

 # Schematic

 A data modeling library for JavaScript.
-With support for TypeScript.
+Define your data models using declarative schemas, which can then be used to perform runtime type checking.

 ## Usage